- International Fees

 This introductory course is unique in Canada.
 It introduces health care professionals to the complex biopsychosocial role that sexual health has in patient care and best practice standards for this practice.
 The course uncovers the interplay between physiological, psychological and social contexts of sexuality and sexual function through an exploration of the health care professional's personal values and beliefs around sexuality.
 The course explores sexual issues stemming from medical, surgical and psychiatric illnesses, with a focus on chronic illness and disability including: An in-depth exploration of issues faced by our patient populations, exposure to modes of therapies and treatments for sexual health concerns, instruction on methods for sexual interviewing and history-taking and discussion of educational and counselling theories and methods.
 This course was developed in conjunction with industry partners, including the BC Centre for Sexual Medicine and Sexual Health Rehabilitation Service (Vancouver Coastal Health), Men's Health Initiative of British Columbia, the University of British Columbia's departments of psychiatry, gynecology and urologic sciences, and the Rick Hansen Institute (funding partner).

-- This in an introductory course open to all healthcare professionals.
-Registered Nurses & Allied Health Registrants must have a diploma or degree in a health profession or discipline, which may include (Registered Nurses, Licensed Practical Nurses, Medical interns or residents, Physicians, Kinesthesiologists, Massage therapists, Midwives, Occupational therapists, Physiotherapists, Psychologists, Social Workers).
-Undergraduate students may take the course with permission from BCIT.
+- This in an introductory course open to all healthcare professionals including undergraduate learners in their final year of study or completing research in this area.
+Registrants include Registered Nurses & Allied health professionals and must have (or be enrolled in) a diploma or degree in a health profession or discipline, which may include (Registered Nurses, Licensed Practical Nurses, Medical interns or residents, Physicians, Kinesiologists, Massage therapists, Midwives, Occupational therapists, Physiotherapists, Psychologists, Social Workers).

 - Provide culturally responsive and value-neutral sexual rehabilitation care.

 - Demonstrate the use of a biopsychosocial approach in sexual health care.